dgaydukov/cert-aws/sa/files/sa.md

 As you see you can use simple AD, unbound, route53 resolver to resolve dns between on-premise & vpc.

 ###### RDS
-RDS (Relational Database Service) - aws managed service, that make it easy install/operate relational database in the cloud.
+RDS (Relational Database Service) - managed service, that make it easy install/operate relational database in the cloud.
 It helps easily scale compute resources or storage associated with your db, simplifies replication. if you want to import data you have to:
 * dump data to you local machine
 * copy dump to some ec2/s3 in same vpc